HR-SE/TaskManager/README.md

 # TaskManager
 Console-based Java Task Manager by Himanshu Ranjan, demonstrating OOP.
 Features:
-- Add tasks with ID, title, status and category (e.g., work, personal).
+- Add tasks with ID, title, status, category, and priority (e.g., High, Medium, Low).
 - View all tasks or filter by categories.
 - Delete tasks by ID.
 - Update task status (e.g., In Progress to Done).